OctaForge/libostd/doc/main_page.md

 ### Ranges

-OctaSTD started as a range library.
+Libostd started as a range library.
 Ranges replace iterators; you no longer need two objects to represent a range and ranges themselves have a clean interface that is easy to adapt for your own thing.
 Additionally, there is backwards compatibility with iterators, so you can create ranges out of iterator pairs and even turn a range into an iterator!
 However, the primary way of creating ranges is using native range types.
-The compatibility stuff is there mostly so that OctaSTD can work with existing libraries.
+The compatibility stuff is there mostly so that libostd can work with existing libraries.
 Additionally, a large library of generic range algorithms is provided.

 For more on ranges, see [Ranges](@ref ranges).

 ### Concurrency

-OctaSTD is a complete concurrency framework, implementing a clean and extensible system for working with logical tasks.
+Libostd is a complete concurrency framework, implementing a clean and extensible system for working with logical tasks.
 It allows for custom schedulers and by default implements several scheduling approaches (1:1, N:1, M:N).
 It also implements stackful coroutines (on which the latter